everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 Notice also that our WASI log does not show up.
 WASI logging only happens on execution, not replay.
 We'll see in a moment how we can force re-execution to always see WASI logs.

-Let's try a workflow that uses all four arithmetic operations from our Rust, JavaScript, and Python-sourced components:
+Let's try [a workflow][all-workflow] that uses all four arithmetic operations from our Rust, JavaScript, and Python-sourced components:

 ```json
 {